Hole.io

-Hole.io is a 2018 arcade physics puzzle game with battle royale mechanics created by French studio Voodoo for Android and iOS.
+Hole.io is a 2018 physics puzzle game with battle royale mechanics created by French studio Voodoo for Android and iOS.

 Players control a hole in the ground that can move around the map.
 By consuming various objects, holes will increase in size, allowing players to consume larger objects as well as the smaller holes of other players.

 Critics praised the game when it debuted, and it took the top spot in the free apps section on the App Store and on Google Play.
 Some critics however, characterized the game as a clone of the 2018 independent game Donut County.
-It has also been criticized for being promoted as a multiplayer game when the other "players" are likely computer controlled NPCs.
+It has also been criticized for being promoted as a multiplayer game when the other "players" are likely computer-controlled NPCs.

 Gameplay

 Hole.io combines several gameplay mechanics.
 In Classic mode, the player's objective is to become the largest hole by the end of a two-minute round by traveling around the area and consuming trees, humans, cars, and other objects which fall into the hole if appropriately sized.
 Gradually the hole becomes larger and capable of sucking in buildings and smaller holes.
 If an object is too big it will not fall in and might block the way preventing other objects from going through.
 Players need to utilize the game's real-time physics to their advantage and optimize their path for effective growth.
 Other holes can consume the player's hole resulting in "death" and respawning several seconds later.

 "Battle" mode is a battle royale mode that pits the player against multiple opponents with the goal of being the last hole standing.
 While players can still consume the environment, the goal is to eliminate all other holes.

 Both Classic and "Battle" modes are not playing against players, but rather computers.
 Additionally, a solo mode exists which allows players to play alone with the goal of consuming as close to 100% of the city within two minutes.
 The simple mechanics of the game put it in the hyper-casual genre.